ketanbhatt/ketanbhatt.github.io/_posts/2016-04-19-elasticsearch-django-with-haystack.md

 I decided I need that for my habits.

 ### So, what's the plan?
 I didn’t want to make a website for it as I wanted it to work offline as well.
 Plus building websites is so 2015, right?
 I was yearning for trying out something new and so decided to give [electron](http://electron.atom.io/) a go!
 It looked fun.
-Roped in Arpit ([__tigerapps](https://twitter.com/__tigerapps)), because doing it in a team makes everything fun.
+Roped in Arpit, because doing it in a team makes everything fun.

 We were going to ask the user the habits he needed to track, and done.
 You could +1 a habit after you do it and we update your chart.
 Sweet.
 No.